How MSTR "Works"

 MSTR in a wampum-shell

 MicroStrategy (MSTR) is maybe one of the most innovative / controversial businesses out there today.
-A brief summary might go something like:
+Remember that gold-for-wampum exchange?
+That’s essentially what MSTR is doing in modern times - using US dollars (a currency it expects to depreciate) to buy Bitcoin (an asset it expects to appreciate).
+A brief summary goes something like:

 It’s led by Michael Saylor, a high-profile, often polarizing Bitcoin advocate